corinnerusso/cyberdiag_front/README.md

 - Break arrow : see charts page
 - Wrench : change some details of the survey (title, client name, creation date, type of company)
 - Trash : delete a survey and results

+For the moment, only 2 types of companies have a survey model:
+- TPE : the survey is good
+- PME : the survey is fake (it allows to test the application)

 ### Admin dashboard